cloudraftio/sre-assignment/README.md

 #### **1. Helm Chart Creation**
 - Create a Helm chart named `metrics-app`.
-- The app is hosted at: `ghcr.io/cloudraftio/metrics-app:1.1`
+- The Docker image is hosted at: `ghcr.io/cloudraftio/metrics-app:1.1`
 - It runs on port `8080` and exposes a `/counter` endpoint.
 - App needs a secret `PASSWORD` set to `MYPASSWORD`, available as an environment variable.
 How do you ensure that it is not written in git repo?